elytra/Iridescent/README.md

 ## Modules

-**Note**: there's currently no way to disable modules other than just removing them from the source code.
-A way will be added Soon™.

 ### Chair
 Adds a Comfy Chair which makes time go very fast if everyone online is sitting in one.